oshaughnessy/sierramountainll/_pages/softball.md

 8U is our learning division where the youngest girls have a chance to discover the fundamentals of playing the game.
 They'll learn how to throw, catch, run the bases, and hit.
-The older girls will get a chance to learn the underhanded fastpitch throw.
+In the 2nd half of the season, they'll also get a chance to learn the underhanded fastpitch throw.

 We encourage 5-year-old girls to play a year of tee ball before they join this division.